-The Yiddish Book Center is now accepting applications for its 2019-2020 Fellowship Program.
+The Yiddish Book Center is now accepting applications for its Fellowship Program for the high-potential applicants in the US.
 Yiddish Book Center fellows spend a year as full-time staff members, learning valuable professional skills and contributing to the Center’s major projects.
 Each fellow receives a stipend of $30,000 plus health insurance.

 The fellowship offers recent college graduates with intermediate or advanced Yiddish skills the opportunity to develop valuable professional experience while working as full-time members of the Center’s staff.